albuck/Blue-Submarine-4k-mod/README.md

 - Set the correct DPI for the fonts according to the PPI of the monitor.
 - Increase the Mate panel size (for example to 42 pixels).
+- Increase the default size of Caja icons up to 150%.
-- Increase size of icons in apps menu (use Mate Tweak).
+- Increase icon size in apps menu (use Mate Tweak).
-- Increase the size of the mouse pointer.
+- Increase mouse pointer size.
 - Icon themes that have colored toolbar icons are better suited for this theme.
 - Increase the size of the Firefox scrollbar:
 ```